 Discover classes, events, tours, and groups that fit your interests.

 Home > Be Healthy > Health Library > Hodgkin Lymphoma

-Hodgkin's lymphoma is a cancer that begins in part of the immune system (the lymph system).
+Hodgkin lymphoma is a cancer that begins in part of the immune system (the lymph system).
 White blood cells called lymphocytes can become abnormal or increase in number and grow without control.
 They may form lumps of tissue called tumors, usually in the lymph nodes of the neck, armpits, or chest.

-Symptoms of Hodgkin's include swollen lymph nodes, a fever, weight loss, and night sweats.
+Symptoms of Hodgkin lymphoma include swollen lymph nodes, a fever, weight loss, and night sweats.